 What to grow

-Growing conditions within your house environment are extremely variable.
-E.g. sunny and hot on a kitchen windowsill, cooler and darker in the bathroom.
+Growing conditions within your house environment are incredibly variable.
+E.g. sunny and hot on a kitchen windowsill, colder and darker in the bathroom.
 Popular choices for low maintenance, easy to care for plants include Phalaenopsis orchids, Kalanchoe and other succulents (sunny) and Spathiphyllum peace lilies (shady).

 How to plant

-- House plants bought from garden centres are already in pots that can be inserted into a more decorative containers.
+- Bought house plants that are already in pots can be inserted into more decorative containers.